alamin1x0/Lifesolutions/README.md

-# Starnote Social Android App
+# Lifesolutions BD Android App

 This is a Project offered by Stardigi International